-I’ll recommend to set your time zone as EST (eastern standard time) or as your local time.
+I’ll recommend setting your time zone as EST (eastern standard time) or as your local time.

 11. Set Date and Time Format

-On the same window that is WordPress dashboard > setting > general, set your prefered date and time format.
+On the same window that is WordPress Dashboard > Setting > General set your preferred date and time format.

 I found the top most option useful for both setting.

-We just have finished the setting of general setting window so far.
+We just have finished the settings of the general setting window so far.

 Now lets move for other settings.